SHAP zero Explains Biological Sequence Models with Near-zero Marginal Cost for Future Queries

-with a computational complexity of $\mathcal{O}(q^{\ell})$.
-Faith-Shap can be seen as a generalization of the SHAP value for feature interactions~\cite{tsai2023faithshap}; when $\ell = 1$, Equation (\ref{eq:faith-shap_qary_vector_main}) becomes identical to computing SHAP values using Equation (\ref{eq:shapley_value_qary_mobius_vector_main}).
-Notably, after paying a one-time cost to find the top-$s$ Fourier coefficients, which scale with $poly(n)$, finding SHAP values and interactions from the top-$s$ Fourier coefficients do not have computation dependency on $n$ and only grow with $s$.
-Moreover, the exponential dependence of the bound $\mathcal{O}(s^2 (2q)^{\ell})$ with the maximum order of interactions $\ell$ does not impact \algo\ in practice since $\ell$ is typically a small constant for all models in genomics.
-This enables \algo\ to explain a new query sequence with near-zero cost (essentially free) in addition to the one-time cost paid for model sketching.
+After paying a one-time cost to find the top-$s$ Fourier coefficients, which scale with $poly(n)$, SHAP zero explanations do not scale with $n$.
+By bounding the computational complexity of Proposition~\ref{prop:fourier_to_mobius}, Theorem~\ref{thm:shap_mobius}, and Theorem~\ref{thm:faith-shap} by $\ell$, we remove the computational dependency on $n$.
+The dependence on $\ell$ does not impact \algo\ in practice, since $\ell$ is typically a small constant for sequence models.
+Additionally, while Equations (\ref{eq:mobius_to_fourier}), (\ref{eq:shapley_value_qary_mobius_vector}), and (\ref{eq:faith-shap_qary_vector}) depend on $q$, in biological sequences, we are restricted to either $q=4$ nucleotides or $q=20$ amino acids.
+These combined enable \algo\ to explain a new query sequence with near-zero marginal cost (essentially free).